philips-labs/cf-geo-blocker/README.md

 Now, all requests will be handled following the rules defined in the [nginx.conf](./cf-geo-blocker/nginx.conf) file from the `cf-geo-blocker` service (there are examples in the file.)

 **4) Testing the Geo Blocking service**
-To test this service you can push the `cf-geo-blocker` and `example-web-app` applications using [`manifest-with-webapp.yml`](./manifest-with-webapp.yml).
-Be sure to update the rules in the [`nginx.conf`](./cf-geo-blocker/nginx.conf) file to allow/deny requests as desired.
+To test this service you can push the `cf-geo-blocker` and `example-web-app` applications using the [manifest-with-webapp.yml](./manifest-with-webapp.yml).
+Be sure to update the rules in the [nginx.conf](./cf-geo-blocker/nginx.conf) file to allow/deny requests as desired.
 As an example, when testing in the US, you can toggle the `yes/no` entry.
 ```
 ...
 #Example 1: A implicit "Allow all", unless the country code is explicitly denied: